 3. Dogs And Cats Can Instantly Lift Your Mood

 You could have had a stressful day or an enlightening therapy session that’s brought up difficult feelings.
 When you get back to your recovery accommodations and your cat or dog bounds up to you and behaves affectionately, you can’t help but smile.
-Animals can effortlessly disarm you and bring out the best in you.
+Companion animals can effortlessly disarm you and bring out the best in you.
 Watching your pets do funny things or playing with them has a similar effect to meditation; it takes you out of your mind and back into the present moment.

 4. Evidence Shows Pets Improve Mental Health